ircdocs/modern-irc/index.md

 The protocol as described herein is used for client to server connections.

-Various server to server protocols have been defined over the years, with [TS6](https://github.com/grawity/irc-docs/blob/725a1f05b85d7a935986ae4f49b058e9b67e7ce9/server/ts6.txt) and [P10](http://web.mit.edu/klmitch/Sipb/devel/src/ircu2.10.11/doc/p10.html) (both based on the original client to server protocol) among the most popular.
+Various server to server protocols have been defined over the years, with [TS6](https://github.com/grawity/irc-docs/blob/725a1f05b85d7a935986ae4f49b058e9b67e7ce9/server/ts6.txt) and [P10](http://web.mit.edu/klmitch/Sipb/devel/src/ircu2.10.11/doc/p10.html) among the most popular (both based on the original client-server protocol).
 However, with the fragmented nature of IRC server to server protocols and differences in server implementations, features and network designs, it is at this point impossible to define a single standard server to server protocol.

 ### Character Codes

 Clients SHOULD use the [UTF-8](http://tools.ietf.org/html/rfc3629) character encoding on outgoing messages.
 Clients MUST be able to handle incoming messages encoded with alternative encodings, and even lines they cannot decode with any of their standard encodings.

-The `'rfc1459'` casemapping defines the characters `'{'`, `'}'`, and `'|'` to be considered the lower-case equivalents of the characters `'['`, `']'`, and `'\'` respectively.
+The `'ascii'` casemapping defines the characters `a` to `z` to be considered the lower-case equivalents of the characters `A` to `Z` only.
+The `'rfc1459'` casemapping defines the same casemapping as `'ascii'`, with the addition of the characters `'{'`, `'}'`, and `'|'` being considered the lower-case equivalents of the characters `'['`, `']'`, and `'\'` respectively.
 For other casemappings used by servers, see the [`CASEMAPPING`](#casemapping-token) `RPL_ISUPPORT` token.

 Servers MUST specify the casemapping they use in the [`RPL_ISUPPORT`](#feature-advertisement) numeric sent on completion of client registration.